 Trans-Matic has determined the boundaries and applicability of the EMS when establishing its scope.
-When determining this scope.
-Trans-Matic considered: a) external and internal issues referred to in 4.1; b) compliance obligations referred to in 4.2; c) organizational units, functions and physical boundaries; d) activities, products and services; and e) its authority and ability to exercise control and influence.
+When determining this scope, Trans-Matic considered: a) external and internal issues referred to in 4.1; b) compliance obligations referred to in 4.2; c) organizational units, functions and physical boundaries; d) activities, products and services; and e) its authority and ability to exercise control and influence.

 Top management at Trans-Matic (which is the Executive Team) has defined the scope of the EMS at each of its locations.
-The scope at each facility is the inclusion of all activities, products, and services that are performed at that location including the surrounding property owned by Trans-Matic, as well as the consideration of a lifecycle perspective as defined in ED-001 (for HPC &HDC), and the consideration of a lifecycle perspective as defined in APC-ED-001 (for APC).
+The scope at each facility is the inclusion of all activities, products, and services that are performed at that location including the surrounding property owned by Trans-Matic, as well as the consideration of a lifecycle perspective as defined in ED-001 (for HPC &HDC).
 See below for a list of locations, products and services.
 The scope is available to interested parties upon request.

-Corporate Office and Holland Production Center- HPC 300 E. 48th St.
+Corporate Office and Holland Production Center- HPC

-Holland, MI 49423
+300 E. 48th St. Holland, MI 49423